 Vulnerability, fragility, sensitivity, or slow recovery

-The submarine canyon in this area is considered vulnerable to impact because cold water corals, gorgonians and other slow-growing, habitat-forming species were observed within this area on submersible footage (Diamondfields International unpublished footage, Sink and Samaai 2009).
+The submarine canyon in this area is considered vulnerable to impact because cold-water corals, gorgonians and other slow-growing, habitat-forming species were observed within this area on submersible footage (Diamondfields International unpublished footage, Sink and Samaai 2009).
 Gilchrist (1921) also reported cold water corals, black corals and two hundred large sponges in a single otter trawl in this area in 1920, and it was only in the 1990s that trawling was initiated in the hard-ground habitats within this area (Sink et al., 2012b).
 Deep reefs and hard grounds in the area are also likely to host fragile three-dimensional, habitat-forming species, although this has not been confirmed by in-situ research.
 These habitats are all considered sensitive to demersal trawling and mining (Sink et al., 2011, 2012a, 2012bb).
+The low-oxygen habitats and likely biological communities they support are also considered vulnerable.

 The most persistent and intense upwelling cell on the entire South African west coast is found within this area at Cape Columbine, resulting in the area downstream having the highest productivity, organic loading (Demarq et al., 2007) and organic carbon deposits on the seafloor (Bailey 1991) on this coast.
 St Helena Bay has also been identified as the area having the most persistent oxygen-deficient water in the region (Bailey 1991).
 South of Cape Columbine, a different set of oceanographic features dominate, and frequent pulse upwelling events result in high productivity over shorter periods (Demarq et al., 2007).
 Cape Canyon and Surrounds includes part of the area with highest copepod biomass on the west coast (Grantham et al., 2011).
 Large populations of marine top predators forage and/or breed within the area, including several species of seabirds, cetaceans and seals (Best 2006, Barendse et al., 2011, Hutchings et al., 2012).